find your perfect postgrad program

 Studying a Postgrad Program in Michigan

 Almost entirely surrounded by water – in fact, comprising two peninsulas – Michigan is one of the northernmost American states, snuggled close to the Canadian border.
+It shares a border with US states of Ohio, Indiana and Wisconsin, and it shares a water boundary with Illinois and Minnesota.
 It has a population of just under ten million people, and boasts a thriving motor industry in cities like Detroit and Grand Rapids – the two largest cities in the state.
 The state boasts amazing scenery, stunning natural landscapes and water views as well as breath-taking urban cityscapes.

 The three main universities in Michigan are the University of Michigan, Michigan State University and Eastern Michigan University.
 But there is a host of other, less known (and therefore, perhaps more intimate) institutions, allowing for plenty of choice in the matter of tertiary education.